xhuseyin/notebook/english/words.md

 We wanted to book a hotel room in July but there were no vacancies.
 These companies have a lot of vacancies (= jobs) to fill, and they pay well.
 The hotel has no vacancies.

+#### imperative

+adjective

+When an action or process is imperative, it is extremely important that it happens or is done.

+It is imperative that I speak with him at once.